iamjyotispanda-blip/iamjyotispanda-blip-Portray/replit.md

 Email Configuration: Email Configuration link should be always available as a top-level navigation item (not nested under Configuration section).
 Email configuration page should send actual test emails using real SMTP configuration.
 Role-Based Access: Port Admins redirect to `/port-admin-dashboard` with only "Terminals" navigation link.
 System Admins have full navigation access to all features.
 Role-based navigation filtering implemented in AppLayout component.
 Port Admin dashboard uses AppLayout for consistent navigation structure.
 Interactive Notifications: Notifications are clickable and automatically navigate to relevant pages.
 Terminal activation notifications navigate to Terminal Activation page and auto-open the Activate Terminal popup for the specific terminal.
 Notifications include hover effects and auto-mark as read when clicked.
 Notification dropdown shows maximum 5 notifications with "View All Notifications" link for full notifications page at `/notifications` route.
+Mobile Responsiveness: All sliding/sheet components are fully mobile-friendly with responsive widths (w-[95vw] on mobile, proper breakpoints on larger screens).
+Base UI components (Sheet, Dialog, Drawer) enhanced with mobile-first responsive design.
+Form grids use responsive layouts (grid-cols-1 sm:grid-cols-2) for optimal mobile experience.
+All pages using sliding components are optimized for mobile devices.

 # System Architecture